Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 Can distilled water go bad?

-If you plan on drinking distilled water, discarding a jug after five years is safe.
-But for other purposes, such as appliances, you should be okay with an old one.
+If you plan on drinking distilled water, it’s best to discard a jug after five years.
+However, for other purposes, such as for appliances, an older jug should be okay.

 Is it safe for babies to drink distilled water?